 Johann Ludwig Gottfried

-Little is known about the German publisher Johann Ludwig Gottfried (around 1584-1633), who inherited the Theodor De Bry’s (1528-1598) publishing firm.
+Little is known about the German publisher Johann Ludwig Gottfried (around 1584-1633), who inherited Theodor De Bry’s (1528-1598) publishing firm.

 Gottfried studied theology in Heidelberg.
-As of 1603, he was active as a deacon, afterward as a reformed priest in villages in the Electoral Palatinate's left side of the Rhine.
+As of 1603, he was active as a deacon and, afterward, as a reformed priest in villages in the Electoral Palatinate's left side of the Rhine.
 Between 1625 and 1633 he was active in Offenbach.
 Owed to his talent for languages and his education in general, he became a highly esteemed assistant of Frankfurt publishers like Johann Theodor de Bry, de Bry's nephew Lucas Jennis and de Bry's son-in-law Matthäus Merian the Elder as of 1619.
 He made translations, epigrams, paraphrases and compilations for many distinguished publications.

 Between 1590 and 1634, de Bry and his sons issued thirteen volumes containing illustrated accounts of the expeditions of Magellan, Columbus, Vespucci, Cortes, Balboa, Raleigh, Drake, Smith, and many others.
 In most cases, theirs were the first images ever made of the Americas by Europeans.